leannbeard/leannbeard.github.io/README.md

     </div>
     <div class="card" id="callListUpdateCard">
       <h2>Update Rehearsal Call Lists by Character</h2>
       <p style="font-size:12.5px;color:var(--paper-dim);">For existing calendar events tagged broadly as "Cast" when really only specific characters are needed.
 One line per date: <code>YYYY-MM-DD: Character1, Character2</code> — names must match your Show Character List exactly (the same checklist used in "Edit Role").
 Use <code>Full Company</code> instead of a character list for a day that really does need everyone.
-This replaces that date's call list with exactly what's listed, and only touches dates you list — matches the one calendar event on that date; if more than one event shares a date, that date is skipped and flagged so it doesn't guess wrong.</p>
+This replaces that date's call list with exactly what's listed, and only touches dates you list.
+If more than one event shares a date (like a two-show day), add a bit of its title after a <code>|</code> to say which one: <code>2026-11-21 | Performance 3: Full Company</code> — otherwise an ambiguous date is skipped and flagged rather than guessed.</p>
       <textarea id="callListUpdateText" class="full-width" style="min-height:120px; font-family:monospace; font-size:12px;" placeholder="2026-09-15: Boy/Peter, Molly Aster, Lord Leonard Aster&#10;2026-09-16: Full Company&#10;2026-09-17: Black Stache, Smee/Greggors"></textarea>
       <button class="btn small" id="callListPreviewBtn" style="margin-top:8px;">Preview Update</button>
       <div id="callListPreviewWrap" style="display:none; margin-top:14px;">